-Multiple (Graduate) Research Assistants, and Post-Doctoral Research Fellow positions are available in the Dr. Cui Tao’s group at the School of Biomedical Informatics (SBMI) at the University of Texas Health Science Center at Houston.
+Multiple Research Assistants, Post-Doctoral Research Fellow, and Research Faculty positions are available in Dr. Cui Tao’s group at the School of Biomedical Informatics (SBMI) at the University of Texas Health Science Center at Houston.
 Our laboratory is focusing on biomedical data and knowledge integration/management, big data science, natural language processing, and machine learning/deep learning approaches applied to health and health behavioral research including cancer research, clinical decision support, and patient communication.

 About Dr. Cui Tao